DS-Homebrew/nds-bootstrap/README.md

 # Frontends

-Since nds-bootstrap uses a .ini file to load the settings, a front end isn't required.
+Since nds-bootstrap uses a .ini file to load the settings, a frontend isn't required.
 However, for ease of use, we recommend you get the frontend known as TWiLightMenu++.
-It's an open-souce Nintendo DS, DSi & 3DS home menu alternative made by RocketRobz that can also be used as a nds-bootstrap frontend.
-It has a DSi theme, a 3DS theme, an R4 theme and an Acekard theme, as well as the ability to launch NES, SEGA Genesis, SEGA Gamegear, Gameboy & SNES ROMS too as well as nintendo ds roms.
+It's an open-source Nintendo DS, DSi, and 3DS home menu alternative made by RocketRobz that can also be used as a nds-bootstrap frontend.
+It has a DSi theme, a 3DS theme, an R4 theme and an Acekard theme, as well as the ability to launch NES, SEGA Genesis, SEGA Gamegear, Gameboy, and SNES ROMS too as well as Nintendo DS roms.

-# Rocket.Chat server
+# Rocket.Chat Server

-Do you want a place to talk about all your experiences with nds-bootstrap?
-Do you want some assistance?
+Would you like a place to talk about all your experiences with nds-bootstrap?
+Do you need some assistance?
 Well, why not join our Rocket.Chat server!

 Rocket.Chat is a self-hosted communication platform with the ability to share files and switch to an video/audio conferencing.